-Company law, as applied to limited liability partnerships by the Limited Liability Partnership (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008 (the "Regulations"), requires the Members to prepare financial statements for each financial year.
-Under that law the Members have prepared the financial statements in accordance with international accounting standards in conformity with the requirements of the Companies Act 2006.
+Company law, as applied to limited liability partnerships by the Limited Liability Partnership (Accounts and Audit) (Application of Companies Act 2006) Regulations 2008 (the "Regulations"), requires the Members elected to prepare financial statements for each financial year.
+Under that law the Members have elected to prepare the financial statements in accordance with United Kingdom adopted international accounting standards.
 Under company law, as applied to limited liability partnerships, the Members must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the limited liability partnership and of the profit or loss of the limited liability partnership for that period.
 In preparing the financial statements, the Members are required to: